inca/hottest/README.md

-# The hottest web testing tool for fun and profit
+# Headless web testing tool for fun & profit

 Hi there!
 Thanks for coming!